 6 Tips for Net-Zero House Design

-High Priorities = High Stakes: Lessons learned from a high-performance, low-impact, and zero-maintenance home with stunning views to spare.
+Architect Garth Schwellenbach shares the lessons learned from a high-performance, low-impact, and zero-maintenance home with stunning views to spare.

 In the 2018 April/May issue of Fine Homebuilding, I wrote about a home that we recently designed for a coastal Rhode Island site.
 The homeowners had high priorities for the project.
 They were determined to build a house that made as little impact on the site as possible, had a low-maintenance exterior, was net-zero energy, and didn’t miss any opportunity for a view of the shoreline.
 I’d say that that we achieved those goals and learned a lot along the way.
 The construction required a great deal of planning and organization.
 Here are six lessons learned that I think are worth sharing.